-If you’re dreaming about a cruise, you might want to think about booking it for February.
+If you’re dreaming about a cruise, you might want to think about booking one for February.
 With the festive cheer of Christmas and New Year behind us, and the bright days of spring feeling far away, it’s easy to feel a little flat.
-So why not chase away the winter blues with a cruise?
-Not only can you escape the cold and dark back home, but prices tend to be lower too.
+So, why not chase away the winter blues with a cruise?
+Not only can you escape the cold and dark at home, but prices tend to be lower too.

 In some parts of the world, February is the height of summer, so if you’re looking for sun, sea, and sand, plenty of balmy destinations tick the box.
 Other countries are warm throughout the year but seem to blossom in February – while if you’re more interested in culture and history, there are plenty of fabulous destinations closer to home.